 I'm sure it was a piece of it, and while it's an incredibly complex situation, it does appear that some of that testimony was not accurate.

-All of that's fine, and if Alex wanted to discuss the testimony on those terms, I think there would be a great use of his time.
+All that's fine, and if Alex wanted to discuss the testimony on those terms, I think there would be a great use of his time.

 That might be something an actual skeptic might do.

-That clip we listened to right there was 31 seconds long, and in it Alex said seven completely not true things.
+That clip we listened to right there was 31 seconds long, and in it, Alex said seven completely not true things.

 Two, her father was not a member of a PR firm.

-Her father was Saud al-Sabah, the Kuwaiti ambassador to the United States.
+Her father was Saud Al-Sabah, the Kuwaiti ambassador to the United States.

 Three, the PR firm in question was Hill and Knowlton, which was working with a group called Citizens for a Free Kuwait.